Panshrex/SUDS2023/readme.txt

 It should be noted that these divisions are not perfect and that there may be some overlap, especially in earlier files/notebooks which are more poorly organized

 Each folder will also have its own readme file which go into more depth explaining each notebook

+Project poster and summary document are present